 Coast Guard, DHS.

-The Coast Guard proposes to establish a temporary safety zone for the upper reaches of Taylor Bayou Turning Basin in Port Arthur, TX.
+The Coast Guard is establishing a temporary safety zone for the upper reaches of Taylor Bayou Turning Basin in Port Arthur, TX.
 This action is necessary to provide protection for the levee and temporary protection wall located at the north end of the turning basin until permanent repairs can be effected.
-This proposed rulemaking would prohibit persons and vessels from entering the safety zone unless authorized by the Captain of the Port Marine Safety Unit Port Arthur (COTP) or a designated representative.
-We invite your comments on this proposed rulemaking.
+This regulation prohibits persons and vessels from entering the safety zone unless authorized by the Captain of the Port Marine Safety Unit Port Arthur (COTP) or a designated representative.

 To view documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov, type USCG-2017-0914 in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this rule.

 Start Further Info